About Papaaloa

 Vital Records

 Vital records for Papaaloa residents, such as birth certificates, death records, and marriage licenses, are maintained by the Hawaii Department of Health.
-The Social Security Administration's online resources also provide access to death records for individuals who were living in the Papaaloa area.
-For those seeking information about a loved one's final resting place, the Hawaii Archives and Genealogy website offers resources related to cemeteries and burial records within the community.
+The Social Security Administration's online resources also provide access to death records For people who were living in the Papaaloa area.
+For people looking for information about a loved one's final resting place, the Hawaii Archives and Genealogy website offers resources related to cemeteries and burial records within the community.

 Business & Licensing Records